 - 6 pages.
 Each student will write one 6-page essay in response to a choice of two essay prompts.
 Use Chicago Manual of Style in-text citations and full reference page.
+The final essay will be due on Canvas on the day and time of the scheduled Final Exam for this course.
 There is no final exam for this course.
 You will be asked to distinguish between analytical distance and personal engagement with the materials, and to demonstrate both.
 When in doubt, analytical distance should come first.
 You may draw in some part upon your abstracts and journals, as appropriate to answering the essay prompt.
 Essays are limited to the readings from class.
 Please use footnotes and give a formal reference list, all formatted according to the Chicago Manual of Style, which is available in Announcements.
 Footnotes MUST use your word processing program's footnote function, and reference list must be on a separate page at the end; footnotes and reference list cannot be combined in any way.
 Please use Times Roman, Palatino, or Garamond font, 11- or 12-points font size, 1" margins, and double-space all written assignments.
 Paragraphs must be 5 7 sentences each, strict limit.
 No short paragraphs, even for introduction or conclusion. - Due Tuesday of Finals Week by 11:59 p.m. on Canvas at the "Final Essay" link within the Assignments tab.